IDF admissions to misconduct after initial denials: Beitunia killings (15 May 2014)

-Investigation and admission

 Following months of international pressure and scrutiny, Israel finally admitted in November 2014 that live ammunition had been used, contrary to its initial categorical denials.
 Forensic evidence matched a bullet to the rifle of an Israeli border policeman.
 He was arrested and charged with shooting and killing Nadeem Nawara.
 In 2018, the officer pleaded guilty to causing death by negligence for the accidental live fire shooting.

-Killing of Shireen Abu Akleh (May 11, 2022)
+Killing of Shireen Abu Akleh (11 May 2022)

-Initial report and denial

-On May 11, 2022, renowned Palestinian-American Al Jazeera journalist Shireen Abu Akleh was shot and killed while reporting on an early morning Israeli military raid at the Jenin refugee camp in the occupied West Bank city of Jenin.
+On 11 May 2022, renowned Palestinian-American Al Jazeera journalist Shireen Abu Akleh was shot and killed while reporting on an early morning Israeli military raid at the Jenin refugee camp in the occupied West Bank city of Jenin.
 Abu Akleh, who was wearing a helmet and vest clearly marked "Press," was with a group of journalists when she was fatally shot in the head.
 The Israeli Defense Forces initially denied that its soldiers were responsible for her death.
 Israeli officials claimed she could have been killed by indiscriminate Palestinian gunfire during clashes with IDF troops, calling her death a tragedy in the fog of war.

-Investigation and admission

 After over four months of widespread condemnation, multiple international probes finding Israel responsible, and growing accusations of a cover-up, Israel finally admitted in September 2022 that there was a "high probability" Abu Akleh was mistakenly shot by one of its soldiers during the Jenin raid.

-Death of five Palestinian children in Gaza airstrike (August 7, 2022)
+Death of five Palestinian children in Gaza airstrike (7 August 2022)

-Initial report and denial

-On August 7, 2022, an Israeli airstrike on Jabalia refugee camp in the Gaza Strip killed five Palestinian children aged 3 to 16.
+On 7 August 2022, an Israeli airstrike on Jabalia refugee camp in the Gaza Strip killed five Palestinian children aged 3 to 16.
 The children were killed when a missile struck outside their home.
 The Israel Defense Forces initially claimed the children were likely killed by a failed rocket launch from Palestinian Islamic Jihad (PIJ) militants in the area.
 Israel denied its forces were responsible.

-Investigation and admission

 However, the IDF later opened an investigation which found no PIJ rockets had been fired from the vicinity at the time.
 The investigation conclusively determined Israeli fighter jets had conducted the airstrike that resulted in the deaths of the five children.
 An IDF official admitted the military's initial claim blaming PIJ rocket misfire was incorrect.